Candidate for Councillor: Jeffrey Priest, P.Eng.

 Candidate Overview

-• Professor with more than 20 years’ experience in Canada and the U.K., developing and teaching civil engineering courses at all post-secondary levels
+• Professor in civil engineering with over 20 years’ experience in Canada and UK, developing and teaching civil engineering courses at all post-secondary levels.

-• Award-winning researcher (Canada Research Chair in Geomechanics of Gas Hydrates) providing experiential training and leadership to highly qualified engineers (>50) through advanced research practices
+• Recognised researcher providing experiential training and leadership to highly qualified engineers through advanced research practices.

 Personal Statement